mcpjungle/MCPJungle/README.md

 In `development` mode, all MCP clients have full access to all the MCP servers registered in MCPJungle Proxy.

-`production` mode lets you control which MCP clients can access which MCP servers.
+`enterprise` mode lets you control which MCP clients can access which MCP servers.

 Suppose you have registered 2 MCP servers `calculator` and `github` in MCPJungle in production mode.